A joint model of the individual mean and within-subject variability of a longitudinal outcome with a competing risks

 \subsection{Dynamic prediction for competing risks time-to-event data}

-The proposed joint model (\ref{eq1.1})-(\ref{eq2}) not only offers a general framework to model the individual mean and WS variability of a longitudinal outcome and study their association with a competing risks time-to-event outcome, but also facilitates subject-level dynamic prediction of cumulative incidence probabilities of a competing risks event for a new subject $i^*$ based on the longitudinal outcome history.
-Specifically, given the longitudinal outcome history $Y_{i^*}^{(s)}=\{Y_{i^*}(t_{{i^*}j}), t_{{i^*}j}\leq s\}$ prior to a landmark time $s>0$ and that an event has yet to happen by time $s$, the cumulative incidence probability for type $k$ failure at a horizon time $u>s$ is given by
+The proposed joint model (\ref{eq1.1})-(\ref{eq2}) not only offers a general framework to model the individual mean and WS variability of a longitudinal outcome and study their association with competing-risk time-to-event outcomes, but also facilitates subject-level dynamic prediction of cumulative incidence probabilities of a competing risks event for a new subject $i^*$ based on his/her longitudinal biomarker history.
+Specifically, given the longitudinal biomarker history $Y_{i^*}^{(s)}=\{Y_{i^*}(t_{{i^*}j}), t_{{i^*}j}\leq s\}$ prior to a landmark time $s>0$ and that an event has yet to happen by time $s$, the cumulative incidence probability for type $k$ failure at a horizon time $u>s$ is